Karen Lam: Life and career

 Karen Lam grew up in Brandon, Manitoba.
 Lam's father, a professor, would show his daughter horror films that she cites as an influence for her work.
 Lam also lists Gothic literature and Asian horror films as influences.

 After receiving a law degree from the University of British Columbia, Lam began working at BC Film.
 From there she started producing films which lead to writing and directing.
 Lam's first featured-length film was Stained (2010), a thriller starring Tinsel Korey.
 A year later the horror revenge short Doll Parts (2011) was released and distributed, which Lam credits for paving the way for Stained to get viewership in the United States.

 Evangeline

 Karen Lam wrote and directed Evangeline, a revenge horror film based on the Pickton murders, and the Highway of Tears murders in British Columbia, as well as violence against women in general.
 It stars Kat de Lieva as a university student seeking revenge against those who beat her.
 At the 2013 Blood in the Snow Canadian Film Festival the film won Best Cinematography, and for Lam, Best Director.

+Armageddon Road

+Karen Lam wrote and directed Armageddon Road, a dark comedy that takes place in Las Vegas in 1976, where an ex-con is hired by a mob boss to drive his girlfriend around for an evening, only for her to die of a cocaine overdose and have her body taken over by one of the Horsemen of the Apocalypse.
+It stars Natalie Grace, Willie Aames, Brian McCaig, April Telek, and Landon Liboiron.
+The film uses a combination of LED volume walls and miniature sets created by Gary Young.